 - Don't use municipal drinking water for ornamental water features.

-- Flush toilets (manually using a bucket) with greywater, rainwater or other non-drinking water.
+- You're encouraged to flush toilets with greywater, rainwater or other non-drinking water.

 Businesses and public facilities: